SysKitTeam/docs-insights/requirements/user-permissions-requirements.md

 ---
-title: User Permission Requirements
-description: >-
-  This article discusses the user permission requirements that are necessary in order to successfully use SysKit Insights.
+description: This article discusses the user permission requirements that are necessary in order to successfully use SysKit Insights.
-author: Tomislav Sirovec
-date: 17/01/2018
 ---

 # User Permissions Requirements